Vinny Testaverde

 Vincent Frank Testaverde Sr. (/tɛstəˈvɜrdi/; born November 13, 1963) is an American former professional football quarterback who played in the National Football League (NFL) for 21 seasons.
 He played college football for the Miami Hurricanes, earning consensus All-American honors and winning the Heisman Trophy in 1986.

 Testaverde was selected by the Tampa Bay Buccaneers with the first overall pick of the 1987 NFL draft.
-After leaving as a free agent, he signed with the Cleveland Browns and was among the personnel transferred to the new Baltimore Ravens during the team's controversial move.
+After leaving as a free agent, he signed with the Cleveland Browns and was among the people taken away to play for the new Baltimore Ravens during the team's controversial move.
 He then joined the New York Jets, where he achieved his greatest success.
 In the last four seasons of his career, he played for the Dallas Cowboys, the Jets for a second time, New England Patriots, and Carolina Panthers for one year each.

 Testaverde's professional career is principally noted for its duration: 21 seasons with seven teams.
 He finished in the top 10 in most career passing statistics: 6th in career passing yardage, 7th in career touchdown passes, 6th in career completions.
 But he holds the NFL records for losses as a starting quarterback (123) and lowest career regular-season winning percentage for any quarterback with at least 70 wins (42.3%).
 He started five postseason games in his NFL career with a record of 2–3.
 Testaverde was known for his strong arm and high volume, but was also known for his frequent interceptions.
 Testaverde threw more than 20 interceptions in four of his 21 seasons; during his second season with the Buccaneers, he threw 35 interceptions.